ChristianCoinmerce/SuplexDashboardChris/README.md

 - Ether Mining Dashboard

 Atm building on:
-- Replacing view with Vue.JS
+- Replacing view with Vue.JS with direct call from Laravel API.